ntorresd/covid19-waves-bogota/README.md

 where $i=1,2,3, .., n$ runs over the $n$ parameters of the PDF, $j=1,2,3,4$ is the number of wave, $q_{i, Bog}$ is the value of the i-th parameter of the PDF estimated for Bogotá and $\sigma_i \sim N^+(0,1)$ is the standard deviation which is assumed to be distributed as a truncated normal distribution.
 We used a Hamiltonian Monte Carlo (HMC) algorithm implemented in Stan, setting four chains of 2000 iterations (1000 for warming up and 1000 for sampling).
 These models were also run using [PyStan](https://pystan.readthedocs.io/en/latest/).

-4. Severe outcomes: we computed the proportion of severe outcomes (general hospitalization, ICU, and death) between the Covid-19 cases, with a confidence interval of 95% for binomial proportions; and the Case Fatality Rate (CFR), Hospitalization Case Rate (HCR), and Hospitalization Fatality Rate (HFR) for each wave, disaggregated by 10 years age-groups.
+4. Severe outcomes: we computed the  H/ICU-CR, CFR and H/ICU-FR for each wave, disaggregated by 10 years age-groups.
 Additionally, we calculated the contribution of waves to severe outcomes by age-groups.

+For all the cases we estimated a confidence interval of 95% using binomial proportions.

 ## Repository description